itsdfish/SequentialSamplingModels.jl/docs/src/developer_guide.md

 Provide a detailed model walk through for the online documentation under the section `Models`.
 The walk through should include a description of the model, an explanation of the model parameters, and a demonstration showing the pdf overlayed on the histogram (if applicable).
 Please use existing model examples as a template.

-# API

-Only export (make public) types and methods that are intended for users.
-Other methods are implementational details for interal use.

 # Unit Tests